chenfengokha/CUB/README.md

 # CUB
-Here are all the codes of the paper "Dissimilation of synonymous codon usage bias in virus-host coevolution due to translational selection".
-For the details of explanation method for these mathematical parameters, please see our Nature Ecology & Evolution paper.
+This repository contains core codes for our paper on "Dissimilation of synonymous codon usage bias in virus-host coevolution due to translational selection", as well as the processed data to facilitate direct reproduction of main figures and some supplementary figures.
+Please refer to our Nature Ecology & Evolution paper for the detailed explanation of the variables appeared in the codes.

 1)Fig.1, Fig.S2, and Fig.S4